duckduckgo/zeroclickinfo-fathead/README.md

 # Ignore.
 my $references = $line[5] || '';

-# You can reference related topics here, which get turned into links in the 0-click box.
+# You can reference related topics here, which get turned into links in the Zero-click Info box.
 # On the perl example, e.g. Perl Data Language
 # You would do: [[Perl Data Language]]
 # If the link name is different, you could do [[Perl Data Language|PDL]]